-Guidelines for staff members for the escalation of matters (Rt 292/19: Annexure A) Guidelines for students for the escalation of matters (Rt 2929/19: Annexure B)
+Guidelines for staff members for the escalation of matters (Rt 292/19: Annexure A) Guidelines for students for the escalation of matters

+Guidelines for students for the escalation of matters (Rt 2929/19: Annexure B)

 5. Responsibility for implementation

 The Office of the Registrar will be responsible for the execution of the decision.